gmlewis/bible-codes/TheLittleBook.md

 Therefore, understand what rejecting Yeshua HaMashiach eternally means for you Israel so you may understand the seriousness of said rejection.
 For if you sin willingly after that you have received and acknowledged that truth, there remains no more sacrifice for sins, but a fearful looking for of judgment, and violent fire, which shall devour the adversaries.
 He that despised Moses Law, died without mercy under two, or three witnesses: Of how much sorer punishment suppose you shall be worthy, which treads under foot the Son of God, and counts the blood of the New Testament as an unholy thing.
 Therefore, accept my sacrifice and confess your sins to me so I may forgive you for I am faithful and just to forgive you your sins that you may be purified in my atoning blood and confess your faults one to another.
 Therefore, I do come to you in my mercy and grace so that I may lead you away from your partial blindness, O’ Israel, even that you may yet obtain salvation by your obedience to my voice and so that you may depart from the rejection of your Fathers that is enshrined forevermore in your filthy Talmud and in your filthy religion that Esau has made for your destruction, but of which you cling as if his wisdom was given by Yahweh himself, and not Satan.
 O’ Israel, hear my saving voice and accept my love for you and come to me with your full hearts open and ready to receive that you may yet be filled with all glory and virtue.
 I give you to understand the complete forgiveness and restoration my atoning blood does bring to all who accept me as their saving Lord, and also as their true Messiah, for so I am.
 And as Adam was created, formed, and made sinless and in full perfection up until the day he sinned willfully, so too does payment for Adam’s sin require sinless blood, even an impossible requirement for all those who dwell on the earth in corruption to provide.
 And in Yahweh’s love he did provide such perfection and sinless blood in the body of his only begotten son who is given in sacrifice for the sins of Adam, therefore there remains no more sacrifice for sin.
-I am he who gave himself in full for the sins of fallen Adam I am he who offered myself fully in everlasting atonement that all who submit themselves to eternal salvation may be purified thereby.
+I am he who gave himself in full for the sins of fallen Adam I am he who offered myself fully in everlasting atonement that all who submit themselves to eternal salvation may be purified thereby.
-I am he who is your High Priest forevermore after The Order of Melchizedek, even he who offered myself as the perfect Passover once, all, and forever more.
+I am he who is your High Priest forevermore after The Order of Melchizedek, even he who offered myself as the perfect Passover once, all, and forever more.
-I am Yeshua HaMashiach, even he who is your true Messiah and of my rule there is never an end.
+I am Yeshua HaMashiach, even he who is your true Messiah and of my rule there is never an end.
-I am Christ Jesus, and I have sent my Words by my messenger and servant and by my messenger and servant have my Words been sent.
+I am Christ Jesus, and I have sent my Words by my messenger and servant and by my messenger and servant have my Words been sent.

 404